Jul 09, 2020 Namiko

 Revealing Vietnam's post pandemic economic curtain

-Although Vietnam’s growth rate has been the lowest in nearly 30 years, people are optimistic and the growth is still positive as opposed to many others experiencing negative growth.
+Although Vietnam’s growth rate has been the lowest in nearly 30 years, people are optimistic, and the growth is still positive, as opposed to many others experiencing negative growth.

-It is reported that although the labor demand in June started to increase compared to the first 5 months of the year, it was still very low compared to the same period in 2019 – Ho Chi Minh City decreased by 28%, Hanoi decreased by 23% so where is happening?
+It is reported that although the labor demand in June started to increase compared to the first five months of the year, it was still very low compared to the same period in 2019 – Ho Chi Minh City decreased by 28%, and Hanoi decreased by 23% so where is happening?

 Information technology industry will have many changes in 2020

-According to Zing.vn, popular e-commerce websites also recorded the same trend.
+According to Zing.vn, popular e-commerce websites recorded the same trend.
 Since Vietnam first announced the case, the number of orders on the online shopping site Tiki has exploded, and online sales of major retailers have also skyrocketed.